tomcam/least-github-pages/docs/create-page-github.md

-# Creating a new file on GitHub
+# Creating a web page on GitHub

 * Choose the **Add file ▾** button.